-The Department of History & Political Science offers a four-year program leading to a Bachelor of Arts in political science, a unique interdisciplinary major where students combine classroom learning with field experiences and interactions.
-Majors will develop knowledge of U.S. and comparative governments, international relations, politics and the policy process, as well as develop liberal arts and vocational skills to prepare for graduate school and careers in public administration, law, business, political and public policy research, and organizational management.
+The Department of History & Political Science offers a four-year program leading to a Bachelor of Arts in political science.
+Majors will develop knowledge of U.S. and comparative politics, international relations, and the policy process, as well as develop skills to prepare for graduate school and careers in law, government, non-governmental organizations, political and public policy research, advocacy, business, journalism, and education.